First Steps for New Caregivers

 At this stage, consider inviting family and close friends to come together and discuss your loved one's care.
 If possible, your loved one should be included in the meeting.
 List the tasks that are needed so they can be more easily divided up.
 Let everyone discuss their concerns, as well as how much and what kind of help each person can offer.
 As the primary caregiver, it's best for you to focus on accepting what assistance your friends and family are offering, even if it's not exactly what you had in mind.

 Take advantage of community resources such as Meals on Wheels and adult day care programs.
 These resources are available so that you don't have to do everything yourself, and to give you a break.
-You can also see if there are caregiver classes and workshops offered in your community by calling Del Oro Caregiver Resource Center.
+You can also see if there are caregiver classes and workshops offered in your community by checking our calendar.
 These education programs will help you feel more confident and make the time you spend caregiving easier for both you and your loved one.

 After all of this planning, don't forget what's most important: finding support for yourself.
 Caregivers often feel isolated as they take on more responsibility, and as their social lives move into the background.
 A support group is a good place to meet other family caregivers who have really "been there".
 You can attend support groups in your community, as well as through the Internet.
-Call Del Oro Caregiver Resource Center at (800) 635-0220 to learn about support groups, classes and other services for caregivers in your area.
+Check out our support group page for more information about support groups and a listing of local support groups.
+Call Del Oro Caregiver Resource Center at (800) 635-0220 to learn about all services for caregivers in your area.

 Copyright, Family Caregiver Alliance, used with permission.